 Box score from TheAHL.com.

-Cedrick Desjardins allowed 3 goals on 24 shots before allowing 2 of 4 to convert in the penalty shot session for the shootout loss.
+Cedrick Desjardins allowed 3 goals on 26 shots for the loss.

 Box score from TheAHL.com.